ethereum/consensus-specs/specs/_features/eip6110/light-client/full-node.md

 ## Introduction

-This upgrade adds information about the execution payload to light client data as part of the Deneb upgrade.
+This upgrade adds information about the execution payload to light client data as part of the EIP-6110 upgrade.

 ## Helper functions